51st Wisconsin Legislature

 The Fifty-First Wisconsin Legislature convened from January 8, 1913, to August 9, 1913, in regular session.
 During this term, legislative business was largely held in the north wing of the Wisconsin State Capitol, which was the only part of the capitol to remain intact after the 1904 fire.

 This was the first legislative session after the redistricting of the Senate and Assembly according to an act of the previous session.

 Senators representing even-numbered districts were newly elected for this session and were serving the first two years of a four-year term.
 Assembly members were elected to a two-year term.
 Assembly members and even-numbered senators were elected in the general election of November 5, 1912.
 Senators representing odd-numbered districts were serving the third and fourth year of a four-year term, having been elected in the general election of November 8, 1910.

+The governor of Wisconsin during this entire term was Republican Francis E. McGovern, of Milwaukee County, serving his second two-year term, having won re-election in the 1912 Wisconsin gubernatorial election.